solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_04_Migration.md

 ## From on-premises to Flexible Server

 Like the migration from Single Server, migrations from sources running on-premises utilize data-in replication.
-You must ensure that the source databases are MySQL 5.7 or higher and that there is adequate network connectivity.
+The source databases should be MySQL 5.7 or higher and adequate network connectivity should be available.

-Verify that your source meets the migration requirements listed in the [Azure documentation.](https://docs.microsoft.com/azure/mysql/flexible-server/concepts-data-in-replication)
+Verify that the source system meets the migration requirements listed in the [Azure documentation.](https://docs.microsoft.com/azure/mysql/flexible-server/concepts-data-in-replication)